We require the following information from each applicant.

 - Graduate Record Examination (GRE) scores—no exceptions (use code number 5818 to send GRE scores to the University of South Carolina).

 - TOEFL (or IELTS) scores if English is not the applicant's primary language.
 Scores should be no more than three years old.
-Please note that the Graduate School does not require TOEFL scores for students who have completed an undergraduate or graduate-level degree from a U.S. university; however, the department prefers to see scores if they are available.
+The Graduate School does not require TOEFL scores for students who have completed or working on an undergraduate or graduate-level degree from a U.S. university; however, the department prefers to see scores if they are available.

 - A letter of intent (also known as a "statement of purpose" or a "statement of intent") that explains why the applicant wishes to pursue graduate studies in the Department of Geography at USC (see guidelines below).